jolt-community

 }

 At a given level in the default Spec tree, only literal keys force default to create new entries in the input data: either as a single literal value or adding new nested Array or Map objects.
-The wildcard operators, are applied after the literal keys, and will not cause the those keys to be added if they are not already present in the input document (either naturally or having been defaulted in from literal spec keys).
+The wildcard operators are applied after the literal keys and will not cause those keys to be added if they are not already present in the input document (either naturally or having been defaulted in from literal spec keys).

 The remove Operation